-HarmonyCares service locations comply with civil rights laws and do not exclude, deny benefits to, or otherwise discriminate or permit discrimination, including but not limited to bullying, abuse or harassment against any person (i.e. patients, companions, and employees) or based on any individual's association with another individual, based on actual or perceived race, color, religion, national origin, (including limited English proficiency and primary language), gender, gender expression, gender identity, sexual orientation and sex characteristics, health status (including HIV status), age, disability, marital status, pregnancy, ancestry, genetic information, amnesty, veteran status, cost of treatment, participation in benefit plans, or payment source.
+HarmonyCares service locations comply with civil rights laws and do not exclude, deny benefits to, or otherwise discriminate or permit discrimination, including but not limited to bullying, abuse or harassment against any person (i.e. patients, companions, and employees) or based on any individual's association with another individual, based on actual or perceived race, color, religion, national origin, (including people whose primary language is not English), gender, gender expression, gender identity, sex stereotypes, sexual orientation, sex characteristics (including intersex traits), health status (including HIV status), age, disability, marital status, pregnancy or related conditions, ancestry, genetic information, amnesty, veteran status, cost of treatment, participation in benefit plans, or payment source.
 This prohibition applies to admission to, participation in, or receipt of the services and benefits under any of our programs and activities conducted by any service location directly, or through a contractor or any other entity with which the location arranges to carry out its programs or activities.